Returning to work

 If you use additional maternity leave, you still have the right to return to your job on the same terms as before you left.
 But if it's not possible because there have been significant changes to the organisation, you could be offered a similar job.

 In this case, the job cannot be on worse terms than before.
 For example, the following must be the same:

 - where the job is

 You must tell your employer at least 8 weeks before you're due to return to work if you want to:

 - stay on maternity leave longer than planned

 - return to work sooner than planned

-You still build up (‘accrue’) your holiday entitlement during maternity leave.
+You still accrue (build up) your holiday entitlement during maternity leave.

 Health and safety when you return to work

-Your employer should provide somewhere suitable for you to rest if you’re breastfeeding.
+Your employer must provide somewhere suitable for you to rest if you're breastfeeding.